Brake Failure & Trucking Accidents

 - Brake Manufacturer: If the brake issue stemmed from the design or manufacture of the device itself, then the manufacturer may potentially be liable, especially if the brakes never met federal safety standards.

 Send us your information to start out with a free case evaluation.

 Speak With An Experienced Attorney Today

-From the moment we take your case, our Chicago truck accident attorneys at Power Rogers & Smith, L.L.P. makes it a point to provide skilled legal counsel focused on your best interests.
+From the moment we take your case, our Chicago truck accident attorneys at Power Rogers & Smith, L.L.P. make it a point to provide skilled legal counsel focused on your best interests.
 If you were injured in a trucking crash due to brake failure, odds are you are already dealing with extensive physical, financial, and emotional hardships.
 Allow our team to help you seek the compensation you need and deserve.
-We have helped recover more than $4 billion on behalf of our past clients.
+We have recovered more than $4 billion on behalf of our past clients.
 We’re ready to guide you through the legal process, too.
 Call us at (312) 313-0202 or send us your information to get started with a free case evaluation today.